CrackerCat/SonyUnlocker-BootLoader/README.md

 # SonyUnlocker
- An BootLoader-unlock-tool for Sony Mobile
+ A BootLoader-unlock-tool for Sony Mobile
 ![](readme.PNG)